14 Things To Do In Pelješac Peninsula: Croatia Travel Guide

 Sarah-Jane has lived in Croatia for 10+ years.
 SJ, as she is known, has been traveling the Balkans & beyond since 2000.
 She now shares her passion for traveling with her husband & kids.

-Despite the fact that the earlier years of this beautiful part of Croatia are shrouded in mystery, we know that the sparsely populated but seriously impressive Peljesac Peninsula was initially mentioned by Greek writers known as the Roman Province of Dalmatia.
+Although the earlier years of this beautiful part of Croatia are shrouded in mystery, we know that the sparsely populated but seriously impressive Peljesac Peninsula was initially mentioned by Greek writers as the Roman Province of Dalmatia.

-Following a changing of hands, the area was part of the French Empire in the early 1800s before passing over to the Austrian Empire.
-Moving on from this, for around 70 years, the area was then part of Yugoslavia before Croatia was granted independence in the 90s.
-For this very reason, the Peljesac Peninsula is an area that is dripping in history, nods to various cultures, and as such, the ideal place to visit.
+Following a change of hands, the area was part of the French Empire in the early 1800s before passing over to the Austrian Empire.
+For around 70 years, it was part of Yugoslavia before Croatia was granted independence in the 90s.
+For this very reason, the Peljesac Peninsula is an area dripping in history, nodding to various cultures, and, as such, is the ideal place to visit.

-Though it is only home to about 8 thousand people, the Pelješac peninsula is now coming into its stride as a top travel destination.
+Though it is only home to about 8,000 people, the Pelješac peninsula is now becoming a top travel destination.

 We prioritized heading to this part of the world as soon as we moved to Croatia; with so much traveling and with a baby in tow, it took us a while!
 This region has long been known for its delicious shellfish, dry red wines, and gorgeous beaches, so there are many reasons to love the Pelješac peninsula.

-The Pelješac peninsula is easy to get to from Dubrovnik, so we always recommend this part of Croatia to anyone who loves wine.
+The Pelješac peninsula is easy to reach from Dubrovnik, so we always recommend this part of Croatia to wine lovers.

 Because it would be almost selfish not to share all the tips with you, here they are: